 Grate the carrot and mash the banana.
-Using a whisk, whip carrot with banana, eggs, yogurt, honey and softened butter in a small bowl.
+Whip carrot with banana, eggs, yogurt, honey, and softened butter in a small bowl using a whisk.

 Step Three: Prepare the rest of the dry ingredients

 Chop the pecans.
-Try this old trick, if you don’t happen to have a nut grinder handy.
+Try this old trick if you don’t have a nut grinder handy.
 Measure the nuts and put them in a sandwich bag.
 Use the handle side of a butter knife to “beat” the nuts and chop them.
-It takes only a few minutes and the bag can be frozen and used again in the future.
+It takes only a few minutes, and the bag can be frozen and used again.

-In a medium bowl combine chopped pecans, add the oats, sunflower seeds, coconut flakes, craisins, apricot, and flaxseeds.
+In a medium bowl, combine chopped pecans, and add the oats, sunflower seeds, coconut flakes, craisins, apricot, and flaxseeds.

 Step Four: Combine all ingredients and make your breakfast cookie batter

 Add dry ingredients to the wet ingredients and mix well (with your hands) to combine.
 Allow to sit and reach room temperature.

 If this is a new idea for you, check out this comprehensive guide to making scoop-drop cookies.

 I hope you will try this breakfast cookie recipe.